 World Wife-Carrying Championships

-Mr. Haekkinen thinks it might have a lot to do with attracting tourists and helping them to spend their money.
-For example, the World Wife Carrying Championships have been held annually since 1992 in Sonkajaervi a small village in northeastern Finland.
-Normally, this community is home to less than 5,000 people, but on the weekend of the big event between 8,000 and 9,000 tourists show up.
+The World Wife-Carrying Championships have been held annually since 1992 in Sonkajaervi, a small village in northeastern Finland.
+Normally, this community is home to less than 5,000 people, but on the weekend of the big event, between 8,000 and 9,000 tourists show up.

-In 2016, couples from Russia, Austria, America, and Japan joined the strong local contingent of Finns.
-Contestants must carry their ladies of a 250-metre course with two beams to climb over and a one-metre deep water hazard to negotiate.
+In 2019, couples from America, Australia, Poland, Britain, and Lithuania joined the strong local contingent of Finns.
+Contestants must carry their ladies over a 250-metre course with two beams to climb over and a one-metre deep water hazard to negotiate.

-As a spectator sport it lacks the frisson of athletic challenge such as the 100-metre dash or even the caber toss.
-However, what it lacks in athleticism it makes up for in the – ahem – high temperature of competition.
+As a spectator sport, sitting in a sauna lacks the frisson of athletic challenges such as the 100-metre dash or even the caber toss.
+However, what it lacks in athleticism it makes up for in the—ahem—high temperature of competition.
 The winner is the one who can stay in a sauna the longest.
-But, the contest is not held in a typical spa sauna where the temperature may be 80 degrees Celsius.
+But, the contest was not held in a typical spa sauna where the temperature may be 80 degrees Celsius.

-The rules are very simple; contestants must sit upright and if they can’t stand the heat - get out of the sauna.
+The rules are very simple: Contestants must sit upright, and if they can’t stand the heat, they must get out of the sauna.